mmercan/blog/_posts/2019-09-23-collect-and-shape-your-build-with-test-coverage-numbers-in-azure-devops-vsts.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>If you are using VSTS tasks to build, probably you will have VsTest Task on your pipeline (as it is the default option when you select  ASP.NET Template)<br>VsTask is capable to getting the  Code coverage, but you need to check the option  Code coverage enabled from the task options.</p>
+<p>If you are using VSTS tasks to build, probably you will have VsTest Task on your pipeline (as it is the default option when you select  ASP.NET Template)<br>VsTask is capable of getting the  Code coverage, but you need to check the option  Code coverage enabled from the task options.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":724} -->